dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Remote inter-canister messages, that is, such sent to canisters on other subnets, are handled differently.
 A remote message is placed into the outgoing *subnet stream* for the target subnet.
 This routing happens at the end of the deterministic execution cycle, i.e., after execution hands back control to message routing.
-The xnet messages in the stream are certified (signed) using a Merkle-tree-style data representation, at the end of the round by the subnet using BLS threshold cryptography as part of the per-round state certification.
+The XNet messages in the stream are certified (signed) using a Merkle-tree-style data representation, at the end of the round by the subnet using BLS threshold cryptography as part of the per-round state certification.
 That is, every message in the outgoing stream is certified by the originating subnet.
-Replicas on the receiving subnet obtain the xnet message during block making (part of consensus), validate the threshold signature, and include a valid xnet message in a consensus block.
+Replicas on the receiving subnet obtain the XNet message during block making (part of consensus), validate the threshold signature, and include a valid XNet message in a consensus block.
-Thanks to using a Merkle-tree-like xnet stream, parts of the stream can be consumed in a round by the receiving subnets and signatures can still be validated.
+Thanks to using a Merkle-tree-like XNet stream, parts of the stream can be consumed in a round by the receiving subnets and signatures can still be validated.

 ## State Certification